Home Page › Forums › Misophonia Forum › My Misophonia is ruining my relationship with my mom

-This topic contains 3 replies, has 1 voice, and was last updated by Kate 1 week ago.
+- This topic has 4 replies, 1 voice, and was last updated 4 years, 2 months ago by CJ.

 I love my mom more than anyone in the world, but she also happens to be my biggest trigger.
 Does anyone else experience triggers with only certain people?
 For me it’s whoever i’m around most often (immediate family, close friends).
 Whenever I try to enjoy a meal with my mom it ALWAYS ends with her getting mad at me because I have to leave the room in order to contain myself.
 No matter how many times I tell her about Misophonia she thinks i’m just being dramatic (and she’s a therapist).
 How can I get her to understand what’s going on in my head?Sarah

 I have the same problem with my mom.
 Thankfully she understands.
 We often watch tv and it drowns out the trigger noises considerably.
 If tv is not an option, try playing music in the background while you guys eat.
 Concentrate on the music.

 Hope it get better 🙂CJ